hsemple/QGIS_Tutorials/source/map_projections.rst

 13. EPSG 4326 is the code for a widely used global spherical geographic coordinate system.
 It is based on the WGS84 datum and uses longitude and latitude in decimal degrees.
 For the most part, when you describe a long/lat coordinate location, those coordinates are based on the EPSG:4326 coordinate system.

-14. There is no way to visualize the EPSG: 4326 coordinate system on a two-dimensional plane (map), so most software programs project these coordinates to an equirectangular projection named (Plate-Carrée).
+14. There is no way to visualize the EPSG: 4326 coordinate system on a two-dimensional plane (map), so most software programs project these coordinates to an equirectangular projection named Plate-Carrée.
 The world map above is thus in the Plate-Carrée projection.